elixir-ecto/ecto/guides/introduction/Embedded Schemas.md

 - You are maintaining intermediate-state data, like when UI form fields map onto multiple tables in a database.

-- You are working within a persisted schema and you want to embed data that is...
+- You are working within a persisted parent schema and you want to embed data that is...

   - simple, like a map of user preferences inside a User schema.
   - changes often, like a list of product images with associated structured data inside a Product schema.